Is snoring a sign that I have sleep apnea?

 - Oral appliance solutions

-Dr. Adams has advanced training in the screening process to determine if further testing is needed to diagnose and/or treat a patient for sleep apnea or sleep disturbed breathing (snoring and/or sleep apnea).
-A student of the SPEAR institute for post-graduate studies in dentistry, Dr. Adams has taken continuing education courses on spotting the oral signs of sleep apnea.
-Patients are encouraged to talk about their lifestyle habits and sleep concerns with Dr. Adams to allow for early intervention and treatment.
+Dr. Adams has advanced training in the screening process.
+She can determine if patients require further testing to diagnose and/or treat sleep apnea or sleep-disturbed breathing (snoring and/or sleep apnea).
+Dr Adams is a student of the SPEAR Institute for post-graduate studies in dentistry.
+She has taken continuing education courses on spotting the oral signs of sleep apnea.

 Signs you may have sleep apnea include: